-- Primary group are those individuals with the direct authority to make policy changes (i.e. the Minister of Information, House of Guurti in Somaliland, Somalia's House of the People (the parliament) and the Upper House etc. - influence the decisions of your primary group.
+- Primary group are those individuals with the direct authority to make policy changes (i.e. the Minister of Information, House of Guurti in Somaliland, Somalia's House of the People (the parliament) and the Upper House etc. - Secondary group are those people who can influence the decisions of your primary group.
 Secondary group can be a highly valuable channel to reach the primary groups, if they cannot be reached directly.
 It can include civil society organisations working directly on increasing journalist safety, and can also include others who consider freedom of expression as a value, e.g. business leaders, local organisations or, in some cases, specific groups within the public.
-Please note that one important group in secondary group are policy makers/members of parliament who can act as a channel or persuade the right decision-maker.
+Please note that one important group in secondary group are policy makers/members of parliament who can act as a channel or persuade the right decisionmaker.